2.6.4 Community integration program

-The program capitalises on the TAC’s expertise in delivering lifetime support services with a focus on improved community integration, whilst maintaining the strengths of Agent administration of weekly payments and premium collection.
+The program capitalises on the TAC’s experience in delivering lifetime medical and like support services with a focus on improved community integration, whilst maintaining the strengths of Agent administration of weekly payments and premium collection.

 Agent's role

-The Agent identifies eligible workers and assesses eligibility for the Community Integration Program, providing a recommendation to WorkSafe.
+The Agent identifies eligible workers for the CIP, providing a recommendation to WorkSafe.

-The Agent retains responsibility for the management and administration of weekly compensation payments, common law and impairment benefits.
+The Agent retains responsibility for the management and administration of weekly compensation payments, common law, impairment benefits and Return to Work.

 WorkSafe's role

-WorkSafe confirms eligibility for the program and authorise the involvement of the TAC to manage the long term care service needs of eligible workers.
+WorkSafe confirms eligibility for the program and authorises the involvement of the TAC to manage the medical and like entitlements of eligible workers.

 TAC's role

-The TAC manages the Community Integration Program through their Independence Branch, using skilled support coordinators and relevant clinical resources.
+The TAC manages the CIP through their Independence Branch, using support coordinators and relevant clinical resources.
 The TAC is responsible for the administration authorisation and payment of reasonable medical and like services in line with the legislation and WorkSafe policies.

-Follow these steps to review, approve and transfer a Community Integration Program claim.
+Follow these steps to review, approve and transfer a CIP claim.

 Step | Agent action |